 Recipes: Cellophane noodles with pork and Thai basil.

 The classic Korean cellophane noodle made from sweet potato starch.
 It has a similar texture to mung bean noodles and is most popular mixed with stir fried ingredients.

 Also called: Korean glass noodles, chap che.

-Shape: The dried noodles come in foot-long sticks or squiggly bundles that straighten out when softned.
+Shape: The dried noodles come in foot-long sticks or squiggly bundles that straighten out when softened.
 Fresh noodles are sometimes sold wrapped in plastic.

 Texture: Rubbery, slippery, and dense to the bite.

-How they're used: Best known for the classic Korean stir fry dish jap chae, delivering a clean background for meats and vegetables cooked in sesame oil.
+How they're used: Best known for the classic Korean jap chae, delivering a clean background for meats and vegetables cooked in sesame oil.
 Also served with stews/casseroles and soups.